If you and your partner separate, there are implications for your pension.

 These are:

 Did you get divorced between 27 November 1981 and 1 May 1995?
 If so, there were different rules governing the apportionment of your partner’s pension and retirement pension.
+We can then no longer divide your pension.
 However, we can do a calculation for you to apportion your pension.

 Watch the video to see what the implications are for your pension.